 Disclosure of information to overseas recipients

-Keeping personal information accurate and up-to-date, accessing and correcting personal information
+Keeping personal information accurate and updated, accessing and correcting personal information

 The NPCT takes all reasonable precautions to safeguard your personal information from loss, misuse, unauthorised access, interference, modification or disclosure.
 If you request access to personal information we hold about you, we will respond to your request within a reasonable time period.